discernment and spiritual formation

 Discernment and Formation: The Local Congregation

-As said above, we in the Diocese of South Dakota hold that discernment is a lifelong responsibility for all Christians, not only those who are called to ordained ministry.
-Through Christian discernment, which is nothing more or less than seeking clarity about God's will, all Christians can discover the ways that God wants them to serve as witnesses to Christ in the world and to help other Christians advance on their spiritual journeys.
+Discernment is a lifelong responsibility for all Christians, not only those who are called to ordained ministry.
+Through Christian discernment, all Christians can discover the ways that God wants them to serve as witnesses to Christ in the world and to help other Christians advance on their spiritual journeys.
 Discernment happens most effectively when undertaken in the context both of individual prayer and meditation and communal conversation within the congregation.
 We recognize that all human beings are different and thus the ways in which this individual and communal discernment happens will take on different forms; however, we also strongly affirm that all humans share a common nature that is at once individual and social, meaning that true discernment cannot occur without addressing both dimensions.

 We also affirm that the communal dimension of discernment should begin in the context of your local congregation.
 For some people, this work can be done informally and organically, coming about through the everyday guidance and wisdom provided by the members of your local congregation.
 Other people will benefit from a more formal local discernment process.
 In the past, discernment committees were mainly formed for those who specifically wanted to explore a call to ordained ministry.
 However, we recognize that such a group could be immensely helpful for a number of different people other than those exploring a call to ordained ministry.
 If a person believes he or she may benefit from a more formal and regular gathering to help clarify God's call, then that person should speak to his or her priest or other congregational leader about having such a group formed.
 For more information about how the traditional discernment committee structure can be employed in cases that do not involve exploring calls to ordained ministry, please use the form at the bottom of this page to contact the Missioner for Leadership development.